Good Documentation Practice (GDP): Quality Need

 Good Documentation Practices or GDP plays a vital role in pharmaceutical industries since documents is the supreme asset.
 It does not matter how much work has been done, from route of selection to development to manufacturing to shipping the pharmaceutical to the customer, if activities are not documented, it means work has not been done.
 It ensures quality, safety and efficacy of the pharmaceuticals.
 Good Documentation Practices (GDP) is also an important component of the GLP.
 That’s why I decided to share my expertise on this topic.
 In this article, you will learn GDP definition, key components, advantages, frequently asked question and case studies.

-Definition: Good Documentation Practices
+Good Documentation Practices: Definition

 Good Documentation Practices or GDPs define best practices for creating and managing paper and electronic documents.